gravity-ui/uikit/src/components/Loader/README.md

 import {Loader} from '@gravity-ui/uikit';
 ```

-The Loader component indicates loading state (flashing bars).
-Unlike Spin this component used to display loading state in global scenarios.
-For example in whole page or Dialog.
+The `Loader` component displays the loading progress as flashing bars.
+Unlike `Spin`, this component is used in global scenarios, e.g., for an entire page or `Dialog`.

 ### Size